+How to repair foundation cracks is our specialty at Perma-Pier Foundation Repair of Texas.
 Nobody wants to find a crack in the structure of their home.
-Even a small crack that can be easily hidden with a piece of furniture or art can be a cause for concern, especially if you’re unsure of the cause.
-Understanding what causes cracks, what they’re telling you about your home’s foundation and how to repair foundation cracks is knowledge every homeowner should have.
+Even a small crack easily hidden with a piece of furniture or art can be a cause for concern, especially if you’re unsure of the cause.
+Understanding what causes cracks, what they’re telling you about your home’s foundation, and how to repair foundation cracks are details we want every homeowner to have.

 There are a number of natural and man-made factors that can impact a building’s foundation.
 Here in Texas, it’s not uncommon to see cracked foundations due to weather.
 Both dry summer heat and excessive rain can have a significant impact on the strength of your home’s foundation.
 Soil swells when it’s wet and constricts when it dries, making it common for foundations to shift and move unevenly.
 If you’re noticing an excess of cracks around your house, think about what kind of weather you’ve been seeing recently.

 Another common source of foundation problems is poor drainage around your home.
 This issue can be exacerbated if you have a lot of plants and trees around your home, as landscaping requires extra attention to soil grading and drainage in order to avoid foundational damage caused by root systems and excess moisture.

 While foundation cracks are a natural occurrence that it is nearly impossible to avoid, not all cracks are cause for major concern.
 Identifying the size and risk factor of various cracks can help you determine when and how to repair foundation cracks before they get worse.

 While a crack of any size is never aesthetically pleasing or comforting to find, the size and location of the crack can tell you a lot about where it came from and how quickly you need to have it repaired.
 There are five common foundation cracks you should know about: